tyagi0320/NetScope/README.md

-# 🌐 NetScope: Visualize & Analyze Your Network in Real-Time
+# 🌐 NetScope: Real-Time Network Traffic Visualizer

 A lightweight network data visualization tool that helps you: